Ozuru/Paensy/README.md

 ## What is Paensy?

 Paensy is a combination of the word payload and Teensy - Paensy is an attacker-oriented library written for the development of Teensy devices.
-Paensy simplifies mudane tasks and allows an easier platform for scripting.
+Paensy simplifies mundane tasks and allows an easier platform for scripting.

 ## Getting Started With Paensy